History of the English fiscal system: Income tax

 These influences may be followed out in their working by observing the chief lines of adjustment and modification that followed the conclusion of peace.
 Relieved from the extraordinary outlay of the preceding years, the government felt bound to propose reductions.
 With commendable prudence it was resolved to retain the income-tax at 5% (one-half of the former rate), and to join with this reduction the removal of some war duties on malt and spirits.
 Popular feeling against direct taxation was so strong that the income-tax had to be surrendered in toto, a course which seriously embarrassed the finances of the following years.
 For over twenty five years the income-tax remained in abeyance, to the great detriment of the revenue system.
 Its revival by Peel (1842), intended as a temporary expedient, proved its services as a permanent tax; it has continued and expanded considerably since.
 Both the excise and customs at the close of the war were marked by some of the worst defects of a vicious kind of taxation.
 The former had the evil effect of restricting the progress of industry and hampering invention.

 The raw materials and the auxiliary substances of industry were in many cases raised in price.
 The duties on salt and glass specially illustrated the bad results of the excise.
 New processes were hindered and routine made compulsory.
 The customs duties were still more restrictive of trade; as they practically excluded foreign manufactures, and were both costly and in many instances unproductive of revenue.
 As George Richardson Porter showed in Progress of the Nation (1851), the really profitable customs taxes were few in number.
 Less than a score of articles contributed more than 95% the revenue from import duties.
 The duties on transactions, levied chiefly by stamps, were ill-graded and lacking in comprehensiveness.

 From the standpoint of equity the ground for criticism was equally plain.
 The great weight of taxation fell on the poorer classes.
-The owners of land escaped giving any return for the property that they held under the state, and other persons were not taxed in proportion to their abilities, which had been long recognized as the proper criterion.
+The owners of land escaped giving any return for the property that they held under the state, and other persons were not taxed in proportion to their abilities, which had been long recognised as the proper criterion.

 The grievance as to distribution has been modified, if not removed, by the great development of: